 In contrast to the first generation of Austrian school economists, Schumpeter proffered that the course of the ceaseless evolution that characterizes economic machination is cyclic in nature.
 In Schumpeter’s view, the cycle is one of creative-destruction resulting primarily from smaller firms acquiring advantage through innovative practices and eclipsing larger firms.
 The innovator is made entrepreneur by his/her capacity to propel this cycle by generating and/or manipulating the resources that lubricate and fuel ever-renewing industry.
 And, since it is innovation that underpins industrial power, the entrepreneur is chief actor.
 On this premise, entrepreneurialism becomes itself an essential – if not the most essential – resource.

 In the influential theorizing of Putnam (2000) and Coleman (1988), the term has undergone elision and is nowadays suggestive more of informal social interconnectedness than the former Marxist definition of social capital as the complement of fiscal capital.
-The Marxist interpretation is embedded in Marx’s underlying assumptions – that society is stratified according to placement within the productive schema and material dialectics explains the course of human history and the essential nature of human behaviour.
+The Marxist interpretation is embedded in Marx’s underlying assumptions – that society is stratified according to placement within the productive schema and material dialectics explain the course of human history and the essential nature of human behaviour.

 In electronics, Porter’s “Five Forces” are powerful.
 Logistics represents a means by which economies can be achieved through specific efficiency improvements.
 Such improvements can translate into better service, which provides differentiation.
 Resultant cost savings can benefit the customer, who can pay lower prices.

 The first section of this article discusses how management information can influence the direction of a business.
 The section that follows describes how a specific logistics-related information technology affects both the company and the department operating it.